savely-krasovsky/ProxyBot/README.md

 # ProxyBot
-Ready to deploy Telegram Bot with embedded database to store users credentials.
+Ready to deploy SOCKS5 server and Telegram Bot with embedded database to store users credentials.
 Great for deployment and using in small communities and chats.

 # Config
 To start using bot you need `_config.yml` file: